expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 #### Returns

-A promise that resolves to an object of type [PermissionResponse](../permissions/#permissionresponse).
+A promise that resolves to an object of type [CameraRollPermissionResponse](#medialibrarycamerarollpermissionresponse).

 ### `MediaLibrary.getPermissionsAsync()`